felipebengoat/test-repo/README.md

 | Name | Quantity | Format | Title | Author | Date | User | Place | Description | Size |
 | ---- | -------- | ------ | ----- | ------ | ---- | ---- | ----- | ----------- | ---- |

+The source of this data comes from my own work.
+The structure of the data and file it was downloaded from MEAP UCLA (Modern Endangered Archives Program)